e18e/e18e/docs/blog/source-maps-or-not.md

 Basically, we have three options when producing a source map:

 1. Include the original source code in the source map (as above)
-2. Include the original source code in a separate file, and reference it from the source map
+2. Include the original source code alongside the source map
-3. Do not include the original source code at all, and just include the mappings
+3. Include only the mappings, and point `sources` at a remote URL

 In the first two cases, both the original source code and the published code will be shipped, which often means more than double the install size.
 In the last case, the map will generally be smaller than the published code, but still non-zero of course.